mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 ReadDTCInformation
 ------------------
-ReadDTCInformation service allows the client to request current Diagnostic Trouble Code (DTC) information from one or more servers within the vehicle.
+ReadDTCInformation service allows the client to request current :ref:`Diagnostic Trouble Code (DTC) <knowledge-base-dtc>` information from one or more servers within the vehicle.

 ISO 14229-1 defines the following DTC report types (values of the *reportType* parameter):